Jim Corbett National Park: Ecotourism

 Though the main focus is protection of wildlife, the reserve management has also encouraged ecotourism.
 In 1993, a training course covering natural history, visitor management and park interpretation was introduced to train nature guides.
 A second course followed in 1995 which recruited more guides for the same purpose.
 This allowed the staff of the reserve, previously preoccupied with guiding the visitors, to carry out management activities uninterrupted.

-Additionally, the Indian government has organised workshops on ecotourism in Corbett National Park and Garhwal region to ensure that the local citizens profit from tourism while the park remains protected.
+The Indian government has organised workshops on ecotourism in Corbett National Park and Garhwal region to ensure that the local citizens profit from tourism while the park remains protected.

-patil & Joshi (1997) consider summer (April–June) to be the best season for Indian tourists to visit the park while recommending the winter months (November–January) for foreign tourists.
 According to Riley & Riley (2005): "Best chances of seeing a tiger to come late in the dry season- April to mid-June-and go out with mahouts and elephants for several days."

 As early as 1991, the Corbett National Park played host to 3237 tourist vehicles carrying 45,215 visitors during the main tourist seasons between 15 November and 15 June.
 This heavy influx of tourists has led to visible stress signs on the natural ecosystem.
-Excessive trampling of soil due to tourist pressure has led to reduction in plant species and has also resulted in reduced soil moisture.
-The tourists have increasingly used fuel wood for cooking.
-This is a cause of concern as this fuel wood is obtained from the nearby forests, resulting in greater pressure on the forest ecosystem of the park.
-Additionally, tourists have also caused problems by making noise, littering and causing disturbances in general.
+Excessive trampling of soil has led to reduction in plant species and resulted in reduced soil moisture.
+Tourists have increasingly used fuel wood for cooking.
+This fuel wood is obtained from nearby forests resulting in greater pressure on the ecosystem.
+Additionally, tourists have also reportedly caused problems by making noise, littering, and causing disturbances in general.

-In 2007, the naturalist and photographer Kahini Ghosh Mehta made the first comprehensive travel guide on Corbett National Park.
-The film, titled Wild Saga of Corbett, shows how tourists can contribute to conservation efforts.